 Our aim is to help Londoners nurture a closer relationship with the natural world and with others: learning woodland living skills, wildlife identification and traditional crafts.

 Why Nature Connectors?

 People of colour currently spend less time in nature in the UK than white people; therefore missing out on the pleasures and health benefits, and are less involved in conserving and protecting green spaces.

 There is a widely acknowledged under-representation of black leadership within the environmental sector.

 Black, Asian and minority ethnic people are rarely presented as knowledge holders in natural spaces in the UK, further increasing a perception that green spaces are not for us.

 People of colour often feel unwelcome within mainstream environmental organisations and in public green spaces.
 We are raising awareness of these barriers and starting an important dialogue within the environmental sector.

-Nature Connectors starts with a 6 week immersive learning experience that supports people from black, Asian and minority ethnic backgrounds in London to feel more comfortable and confident in natural spaces.
+Nature Connectors course takes place over 4-6 dates, normally run over consecutive weekends, providing immersive learning experience that supports people from black, Asian and minority ethnic backgrounds in London to feel more comfortable and confident in natural spaces.
 It increases our knowledge and develops leaders who can pass on their skills to help others engage with nature.

 We place an emphasis on building community, with consideration given to how we treat each other and communicate.